Torahime3/FC_Freecube_server_patch/README.md

 ## Licence

-⚠️This repositoryq is temporarily public and may only be used for reference purposes.
+⚠️This repository is temporarily public and may only be used for reference purposes.
 Any unauthorized use or redistribution is strictly prohibited until further notice.
 Please respect copyrights.⚠️

 ## Patch Freecube Mod